openjfx/samples/Non-modular/CLI/README.md

 Download an appropriate JDK 11 for your operating system.
 Make sure `JAVA_HOME` is properly set to the Java 11 installation directory.

-Download [JavaFX SDK](https://gluonhq.com/products/javafx/) for your operate system and unzip to a desired location.
+Download [JavaFX SDK](https://gluonhq.com/products/javafx/) for your operating system and unzip to a desired location.

 ## Non-modular - CLI